Resources in the Event of an Incident

 Additional Information and Resources

 Reasonable interim measures, assistance, accommodations, and resources are available to you whether or not you decide to pursue or participate in an investigation process with Middlebury or make a report to the police.
-The information below outlines options for individuals who reportedly were or are being subjected to dating or domestic violence, dating or domestic misconduct, and/or sexual assault or stalking.
+The information below outlines options for individuals who reportedly were or are being subjected to dating or domestic violence and/or sexual assault or stalking.
 It also includes an overview of available assistance, and how to request changes to academic, living, transportation, and working situations or protective measures.
 Middlebury will make such accommodations or provide such protective measures if the reported victim requests them and if they are reasonably available.
 These may include, but are not limited to, the following examples:

 Counseling: on or off campus: Middlebury’s Employee and Family Assistance Program (“EFAP”) is available to provide confidential counseling to employees.
 There are also counseling resources off campus.
 Contact information is listed below.

 Academic accommodations: If your experience is compromising your ability to meet your academic obligations, your School Abroad director can work with you to arrange for appropriate accommodations.
 These may include extensions on assignments, support to drop a class after the deadline, Incompletes, changes to your academic schedule, or other possibilities.

 No Contact Orders: No Contact Orders are Middlebury’s non-disciplinary measures to ensure that two or more individuals are not permitted to communicate directly or indirectly with each other, or be within a specified distance of each other, for a period of time.
 In most cases, No Contact Orders are put in place at the request of one or both parties, but in some circumstances, Middlebury may put in place a No Contact Order to preserve the safety of both parties and other community members.